Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: Background and Preliminaries

 \textbf{Asynchronous ADMM.} Asynchronous methods are often more practical than synchronous ones, as they avoid global coordination, tolerate communication delays, and scale well with large networks.
 An asynchronous decentralized ADMM was proposed in \citet{iutzeler2013asynchronous}.
 Its main limitation is that each node $k$ must store $2d_k$ auxiliary variables associated with its incident edges: this memory requirement becomes significant when the graph is dense or when nodes have limited memory capacity.
 Another asynchronous ADMM method has been proposed in \cite{wei2013o1kconvergenceasynchronousdistributed}.
-However, when applied to our problem, its edge-based reformulation does not converge, see the illustrative experimental results in Appendix J. In addition, an asynchronous decentralized primal-dual algorithm, referred to as DAPD, has been proposed in \cite{bianchi2015coordinate}.
-Like the previous methods, DAPD incurs significant memory overhead at each node, as it requires the additional variables $\bar{\bx} \in \mathbb{R}^{2|E|}$ and $\boldsymbol{\lambda} \in \mathbb{R}^{2|E|}$.
-These algorithms are reviewed in more detail in Appendix A.
+However, when applied to our problem, its edge-based reformulation does not converge, see the illustrative experimental results in Appendix~\ref{app:wei-divergence}.
+In addition, an asynchronous decentralized primal-dual algorithm, referred to as DAPD, has been proposed in \cite{bianchi2015coordinate}.
+Like the previous methods, DAPD incurs significant memory overhead at each node, as it requires the additional variables $\bar{\bx} \in \mathbb{R}^{2m}$ and $\boldsymbol{\lambda} \in \mathbb{R}^{2m}$.
+These algorithms are reviewed in more detail in Appendix~\ref{app:proximal-related}.

 \textbf{Convergence Analysis of Decentralized ADMM.} In the synchronous setting, the convergence analysis of ADMM reduces to standard results established for centralized ADMM \cite{boyd2011distributed}.
-In the asynchronous setting, several methods have been applied to derive convergence guarantees: using random Gauss-Seidel iterations applied to the Douglas-Rachford operator \cite{iutzeler2013asynchronous}, or by framing the updates as stochastic coordinate descent on an averaged operator \cite{bianchi2015coordinate}.
+In the asynchronous setting, several methods have been applied to derive convergence guarantees: by using random Gauss-Seidel iterations applied to the Douglas-Rachford operator \cite{iutzeler2013asynchronous}, or by framing the updates as stochastic coordinate descent on an averaged operator \cite{bianchi2015coordinate}.
 However, these techniques do not directly apply to the approach we promote here.
 Convergence is proved in \citet{wei2013o1kconvergenceasynchronousdistributed} using martingale limit theory.
 However, as pointed out therein, the edge-based formulation does not satisfy one of the principal assumptions required for the convergence proof.
-This seems consistent with the empirical results presented in Appendix J, which clearly show a lack of convergence.
+This seems consistent with the empirical results presented in Appendix~\ref{app:proximal-related}, which clearly show the divergence of the method.